bonaval/sequelize-temporal/README.md

 ### Notes

-If you only use Postgres, you might want to have a look at the [History Table](https://github.com/arkhipov/history_tables) extension.
+If you only use Postgres, you might want to have a look at the [Temporal Table](https://github.com/arkhipov/temporal_tables) extension.

 License
 -------